Quick Kimchi Cucumber Pickle

 These cucumbers are lightly pickled in rice vinegar.
 I have had them last up to 6 months in the fridge with good color and crunch.
 They are at their very best after a day in the fridge.

-I like the little 1 lb bags of mini cucumbers for this.
-They make lovely little half moons sliced ¼ inch thick.
+I like the little 2 lb bags of mini cucumbers for this.
+They make lovely little half moons sliced ¼-½ inch thick.
+This recipe is based on the weight of cucumbers, so read the ingredients list with this in mind.

 Per pound of mini cucumbers: